floooh/fips/site/p060_imports.md

 ### Selectively importing modules

 By default, fips imports all modules of an imported project.
-Sometimes this is overkill when only a few modules from a project is needed.
-In this case, the module 'auto-import' can be switched off in the importing project's fips.yml file using the 'no_auto_import' policy.
-Here is an example fips.yml file which imports a complex project and activates the no_auto_import policy:
+Sometimes this is overkill when only a few modules from a project are needed.
+This automatic import of modules into a build project can be switched off in the importing project's fips.yml file using the 'no\_auto\_import' policy.
+Here is an example fips.yml file which imports a complex dependency and activates the no\_auto\_import policy:

 ```yaml
 ---